 The Marianas oldest archaeological sites are from the Chamorro period of occupation, prior to western contact in 1521.
 On Tinian, few archaeological and architectural resources show evidence of the area's status as a colony of Spain and Germany, while numerous structures and relics attest to the island's role in WWII.
 Other areas on the island are important to people because of their historical and traditional use, both to the Chamorro and to former American, Japanese, Korean, and Okinawan residents.
-The following discussions provide a synopsis of the type of investigations undertaken in each area, the type and number of historic properties, and the potential for finding additional historic properties in the APE.
+The following discussions involve the type of investigations in each area, the type and number of resources eligible to or listed on the NRHP, and the potential for finding NRHP-eligible or listed cultural resources in the impact areas.
+Locations of archaeological sites on U.S. title fee land are protected under Archaeological Resource Protection Act to prevent vandalism to sites not known to the general public, therefore, figures with site locations are not included in this section.
+However, sites commonly known to the public are presented in Volume 3, Chapter 9, Recreational Resources.